 What do yellow leaves mean on rose of Sharon plants that you're watering well?
 Perhaps you're watering your rose of Sharon plants too well.
 A rose of Sharon plant is a deciduous plant, meaning come fall, its leaves will turn slightly yellow and fall off.
 If your plant is exhibiting this behavior earlier than expected, it can be something else like water or soil drainage issues, insect activity, a disease, or a nutritional deficiency.
 Read on to learn the causes of premature leaf yellowing and drop.

-Over-watering plants is an extremely common problem, and one of the signs is yellow leaves (when they should be green).
-The roots of plants not tolerant of waterlogged soil won't be able to "breathe," and they die of a lack of oxygen.
+Overwatering plants is an extremely common problem, and one of the signs is yellow leaves (when they should be green).
+The roots of plants not tolerant of waterlogged soil won't be able to breathe, and they die of a lack of oxygen.
 After roots drown in this manner, you'll see the drying up of the leaves because the debilitated roots won't be able to use the remaining water.

-You may truly think that you're not over-watering; but if your soil isn't well-drained, the roots still could, in fact, be resting in waterlogged soil.
-If your case is, indeed, a case of poorly-drained soil, your best recourse would be to transplant the rose of Sharon plants to an area where the soil is well-drained.
-Prepare the area now, in the summer (peat moss can be mixed into the soil to improve drainage), and do the transplanting in autumn, once the weather cools off.
+You may not be overwatering your rose of Sharon, but if your soil isn't well-drained, the roots could be resting in waterlogged soil.
+If you suspect you have poorly-draining soil, your best recourse would be to transplant the rose of Sharon plants to an area where the soil is well-drained.
+You can prepare the site in the summer (mix peat moss into the soil to improve drainage) and transplant the root ball in autumn once the weather cools off.